 If you’re lucky enough to find a great flat at a bargain price, could its location be the catch?
 Getting around London will inevitably involve the use of public transport, so make sure you check the walking distance to your nearest train or tube station, or bus stop.

 Will a cheaper property with a longer commute make sense in terms of financial savings and in terms of your quality of life?
-This is an important answer when looking at what to check when buying a flat in London.
+This is an important consideration when looking at what to check when buying a flat in London.

 Good transport links were always top of our list when looking for a flat.
-It’s easy to assume that London is well connected wherever you live, but that’s not necessarily true.
+It’s easy to assume that London is well-connected wherever you live, but that’s not necessarily true.

 You’ll also want to consider what the areas are like that you have to pass through on your way to the nearest bus stop or tube station, especially if you’re likely to use public transport after dark.